 The crux of the issue is the blood oxygen sensor in these watches, which Masimo believes Apple has infringed on its patent.
 Since the Apple Watch SE doesn’t have that sensor, it’s not affected by this lawsuit and can continue to be sold without issue.
 It also doesn’t affect watches from other brands.

 “Apple teams work tirelessly to create products and services that support users with industry-leading safety, health, and fitness features,” Apple said in a statement.
 “Apple strongly disagrees with this order and is exploring a variety of legal and technical options to ensure Apple Watch is available to customers.
-If the order is upheld, Apple will continue to take all necessary steps to return Apple Watch Series 9 and Apple Watch Ultra 2 models to customers in the United States as soon as possible.”
+If the order is upheld, Apple will continue to take all necessary steps to return Apple Watch Series 9 and Apple Watch Ultra 2 models to customers in the US as soon as possible.”

 Source link